The Premium Tax Credit

 Claiming the Credit on Your Federal Tax Return

 For any tax year, if you receive advance credit payments in any amount or if you plan to claim the premium tax credit, you must file a federal income tax return for that year.
 Filing electronically is the easiest way to file a complete and accurate tax return.
-Electronic Filing options include free Volunteer Assistance, IRS Free File and professional assistance.
+Electronic Filing options include free Volunteer Assistance, IRS Free File, commercial software and professional assistance.

 If you choose to get it now: When you file your tax return, you will subtract the total advance payments you received during the year from the amount of the premium tax credit calculated on your tax return.
 If the premium tax credit computed on the return is more than the advance payments made on your behalf during the year, the difference will increase your refund or lower the amount of tax you owe.
 If the advance credit payments are more than the premium tax credit, the difference will increase the amount you owe and result in either a smaller refund or a balance due.